 One of my favorite nurses once told me:

-And don’t worry, baby will warm up when he’s snuggled against your breast nursing.
-Once he’s latched you could even drape a blanket over his body to keep him warm and cozy.
+Not to worry, baby will warm up when he’s snuggled against your breast & nursing.

 Make sure baby is latched correctly